ibm-cloud-docs/EventStreams/eventstreams155.md

 ## Enabling a customer-managed key for {{site.data.keyword.messagehub}}
 {: #enabling_encryption}

 This operation is destructive and results in the loss of all message and topic definitions.
-For more information, see [considerations](/docs/services/EventStreams?topic=eventstreams-managing_encryption#considerations_keys).
+For more information, see [deciding to enable customer-managed keys](/docs/services/EventStreams?topic=eventstreams-managing_encryption#considerations_keys).
 {:important}

 Complete the following steps to reconfigure your {{site.data.keyword.messagehub}} instance to use a customer-managed key: